khairihafsham/marvel-go/README.md

 3. Race condition.
 If Marvel somehow update the character list multiple times within a short period of time AND the `Total` value also changes during the period, there is a possibility that multiple instance of requests has a different world view of the data from Marvel.
-If multiple updates are done together concurrently, there is possibility that a stale version of the data wins and our API will end up outdated data without knowing about it.
+If multiple updates are done together concurrently, there is possibility that a stale version of the data wins and our API will end up with outdated data without knowing about it.

 ### Separate cache reader and writer